sanghoro/TravelTracker/README.md

 # Travel Tracker

 ## Abstract
-  -Travel Tracker is an application that helps users plan, track, and manage their trips!
+  *Travel Tracker is an application that helps users plan, track, and manage their trips!
 Users can log in, view past and upcoming trips, book new trips, and calculate travel estimates.
 I used HTML, CSS, and JavaScript!
 Enjoy.

 ## Preview
 ![TravelTracker_Kang-ezgif com-resize (1)](https://github.com/sanghoro/TravelTracker/assets/159068651/5d21f1ac-6ffb-447c-891e-6be9454c04cc)